 Instead of frantically searching for that elusive notepad, only to end up scribbling on the back of your sushi receipt, it might be time to switch to voice recording.

-All six of these apps allow you to capture everything from informational interviews to nuggets of wisdom—and even nuggets of nothing-close-to-wisdom.
+All five of these apps allow you to capture everything from informational interviews to nuggets of wisdom—and even nuggets of nothing-close-to-wisdom.
 But each one caters to a slightly different type of user, so pick the two or three that seem like they might work for you, and take them for a spin.
 Because in the end, the best way to record audio on iPhone is the one that feels the most natural to you.

 Related reading: